geoscixyz/geosci-labs/README.rst

       :target: https://travis-ci.org/geoscixyz/em_examples
       :alt: build_status

 This is a repository of code used to power the notebooks and interactive examples for http://em.geosci.xyz.
-The associated notebooks are in the repository `em_apps <http://github.com/geoscixyz/em_apps>`_ The examples are based on code available in `SimPEG <http://simpeg.xyz>`_
+The associated notebooks are in the repository `em_apps <http://github.com/geoscixyz/em_apps>`_ and are hosted on `Azure Notebooks <https://notebooks.azure.com/library/em_apps>`_, where they can be run on the cloud.
+The examples are based on code available in `SimPEG <http://simpeg.xyz>`_

 Why
 ---